 WHAT DO I DO WHEN THE FIRE ALARM SOUNDS?

 When the fire alarm sounds it is required that you evacuate the building regardless of the alarm's nature.
-If you see smoke or fire, please pull the fire alarm and alert a Residence and Greek Life staff member on your way out of the building.
+If you see smoke or fire, please pull the fire alarm and alert a Residence Life staff member on your way out of the building.